pressbooks/pressbooks/readme.txt

 = 3.2.0 =
 * Requires WordPress 4.4.2.
-* Built-in Google Analytics support at the network level (subdomain and subdirectory installs) and the book level (subdomain installs only).
+* Added Google Analytics support at the network level (subdomain and subdirectory installs) and the book level (subdomain installs only).
+* Added support for installs that use SSL (props to @bdolor for contributions).
+* Enhanced image display in exports.
+* Expanded code coverage.
+* Fixed an issue where clicking 'Show in Catalog' would not work (props to @colomet for the bug report).
+* Fixed the way the PB_PLUGIN_DIR and PB_PLUGIN_URL constants are defined to support installations of Pressbooks where plugins and themes are symlinked.

 = 3.1.2 =
 * Requires WordPress 4.4.1.